-Charlie has experience in all areas of toxic tort and environmental law, and has been involved in all stages of litigation in complex multi-party matters in both federal and state courts.
-He concentrates his practice in pursuing and defending complex environmental matters, such as claims involving underground storage tanks, soil and groundwater contamination, diminution in value to property, economic and non-economic damages, cleanup and response costs, Natural Resource Damages and physical and psychological injuries.
+Charlie’s practice focuses on all areas of toxic tort and environmental law.
+He represents clients in all stages of litigation in complex multi-party matters in both federal and state courts.
+Charlie represents clients in complex environmental matters, as well as civil and administrative litigation, and has advised clients on issues under CERCLA, RCRA, the New Jersey Spill Act, and other federal and state environmental statutes and regulations.
+In particular, he is experienced in pursuing and defending complex environmental litigation matters, such as claims involving contribution and cost recovery, underground storage tanks, soil and groundwater contamination, diminution in value to property, economic and non-economic damages, cleanup and response costs, Natural Resource Damages, and physical and psychological injuries.
 Charlie also has experience serving as plaintiff’s counsel in toxic tort matters.

-Charlie’s practice spans all aspects of litigation, including drafting pleadings, drafting discovery requests and responses, managing large scale document reviews and productions, preparing for and attending depositions, drafting and arguing dispositive motions, and trial preparation.
+Charlie’s practice spans all aspects of litigation, including drafting pleadings, drafting discovery requests and responses, managing large scale document reviews and productions, taking and defending depositions, working extensively with expert witnesses in highly complex and technical areas, drafting and arguing dispositive motions, and taking cases to trial.

-- Extensively involved with the defense of a multi-billion dollar action brought by the New Jersey Department of Environmental Protection for cleanup and removal costs and damages associated with the Passaic River.
-Involvement includes extensive deposition preparation and participation, document reviews and productions, and drafting dispositive motions.
+- Represented a Fortune 500 company in defense of a multi-billion dollar action brought by the New Jersey Department of Environmental Protection for cleanup and removal costs and damages associated with the Passaic River.

-- Involved with defense of multi-billion dollar action brought by New Jersey Department of Environmental Protection concerning alleged Natural Resources Damages at a major refinery, including extensive trial preparation.
+- Represented a major petroleum company in defense of multi-billion dollar action brought by New Jersey Department of Environmental Protection concerning alleged Natural Resources Damages at a major refinery, including extensive trial preparation.

-- Involved with pursuing and defending claims of PCB contamination at multiple sites in New Jersey.
+- Represents multiple companies pursuing and defending claims of polychlorinated biphenyl (PCB) and perfluorinated alkyl substances (PFAS) contamination at multiple sites in New Jersey and New York.